zammad/zammad-org/src/en/get-started/installation/package.md

 ### Reverse Proxy

-The following reverse proxies are supported:
+The following reverse proxies are supported in their currently maintained
+versions:

-- Nginx 1.3+
+- Nginx
-- Apache 2.2+
+- Apache

 The installation script tries to detect a Apache or Nginx during the installation.
 In case none is found, Nginx is automatically installed.